wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/power-virtual-agents-teams/includes/personalize-greeting.md

-There are two special user related variables available to help personalize your chatbot conversations, known as claim variables.
+There are two special users related variables available to help personalize your chatbot conversations, known as claim variables.
 These variables allow you to show the display name and user ID of the logged in user in your chatbot.

 ## Task 1: Edit and personalize the greeting topic

-In this task we will edit the greeting topic so that the chatbot greets the user in Teams by their name.
-We will also edit the standard greeting topic so that it explains to the user what it is designed to help with.
+In this task, we'll edit the greeting topic so that the chatbot greets the user in Teams by their name.
+We'll also edit the standard greeting topic so that it explains to the user what it's designed to help with.

 1. Select **Go to Topics**.